• Print

-• Few are mature enough to sort out their biases.
-Very few people posses the self awareness to realize why they instinctively like or do not like someone they’ve just met.
-And even fewer, especially among the business/engineering crowd, feel comfortable with their feelings.
+1. Few are self-aware enough to sort out their biases.
+Few people posses the self awareness to realize why they instinctively like or do not like someone they’ve just met.
+And even fewer, especially in business and engineering circles, feel comfortable with their feelings.
 It’s considered unacceptable to say ‘the guy did well but I didn’t like him for reasons I can’t explain’.
 It’s much easier to hide that feeling inside unfair judgments, using whatever flavor of corporate jargon can be found in the official hiring criteria (Lacked intellectual horsepower, couldn’t deal with ambiguity, didn’t know the secret handshake, etc.)

-• Talking about doing is not doing.
+2. Talking about doing is not doing.
 Most interviewers focus on trying to extract a prediction about someone’s ability through having them talk about their ability.
 This is ridiculous.
-Could you evaluate an NFL running back by asking them questions about how they run? (e.g. “I run really really fast”, “Great, your hired.”).
+Could you evaluate an NFL running back by asking them questions about how they run? (e.g. “I run really really fast”, “Great, you’re hired.”).
 Better interviewers work hard to put candidates in problems and situations like the real ones they’ll face, and watch.
 They collaborate on real problems during the interview, as that’s what much of work is.
 Over time they’re able to calibrate what it means for a candidate to do well, given real problems, in an hour.
 But this requires skill and patience few interviewers have.
-And even when they do, the candidates are in an awkward and artificially stressful environment that does not approximate real work well, unless the interviewer is diligent on compensating for these issues.
+And even when they do, the candidates are in an awkward and artificially stressful environment that does not approximate real work well, unless the interviewer is diligent on compensating for these issues (tip: hiring candidates for a trial project is often a better use of everyone’s time.
+Get a sample of them actually doing the job).

 Despite my affinity for this theory, I believe groups that take interviewing seriously, and leaders who reward interviewers for putting more time and careful thought into interviews, end up with better teams.
 The choice to hire someone is the most important decision you make that month, or year and the wise know this.
 At a start-up it can make or break the company.
 And the more seriously people take the process, even if it’s flawed, the higher the odds they’ll recognize the natural shortcomings above and invest in minimizing them.